-It doesn’t matter if you are new or a seasoned marketer, everyone is vulnerable to these scams.
+It doesn’t matter if you are a new or a seasoned marketer; everyone is vulnerable to these scams.

-I searched long and hard for statistics on internet scams that flow along the lines of affiliate marketing.
-I found no concrete evidence for the number of people scammed.
+I searched long and hard for statistics on internet scams that flow along the lines of affiliate marketing, but found no concrete evidence for the number of people scammed.

-I am going to go out on a limb to say I bet 2 out of 3 online marketers have fallen for at least one scam in their career.
+I will go out on a limb to say I bet 2 out of 3 online marketers have fallen for at least one scam in their career.

 I am a victim of Affiliate marketing scams.

-I started an online blog about four years ago for my poetry.
-I had no idea what I was doing, so I went to YouTube to learn.
+About 4 years ago I started an online blog for my poetry but I didn’t really have any idea what I was doing, so I went to YouTube to learn.

 The worst part is I helped these scammers put food on their table while I struggled.
-I trusted people to do as they say because I am trustworthy.
+I trust people to do as they say because I am trustworthy.

 Each time they scammed me, I was too embarrassed to report it or say anything to anyone.
 After all, I am an adult, and I should see these people coming a long way off.